We arose and sauntered to the El Tovar Lodge for breakfast, pausing to watch the sunrise.

 Finally, on our last day at the Grand Canyon, there was a single hat sitting alone on a shelf amidst stacks of other, non-flag, hats.
 It was sporting the words "Grand Canyon" and an American flag design.

-there for me by some invisible force.
+I thought this lonely hat with the flag was placed there for me by some invisible force.
 Would it too be China-made?

-check for the country of origin.
+With trembling hand, I picked up the hat to check for the country of origin.
 It said, "Made in Bangladesh".

+After breakfast, we rode the shuttle tram again with stops at various vantage points.
 Among them, a stop at the general store to pick up wine for the evening at the cabin.

 For dinner, We chose the Arizona Room, a special dining room adjacent to the Bright Angel Lodge.
-I had ribs, some the best I have ever had.
-Susanne had quesadilla, her selection of choice many times.
-Mel had pasta, one of her favorites.

-presentation on the North Rim.
+We recalled what we had learned about condors during the Park Ranger's presentation on the North Rim.
 Fossils establish that condors have inhabited the area since the Ice Age.

-North America, California condors, the formal name for the birds, diminished in numbers.
+Condors, which feed on carrion (dead animals) scavenged for the carcasses of various pre-historic creatures.
+As non-native explorers moved through North America, California condors, the formal name for the birds, diminished in numbers.
 This has been attributed to the shrinking number of animals in the condor's diet, hunting, egg collecting and the pressure from modern developments such as chemicals and power lines.

 In 1980, the California condor population in the wild, concentrated in California, was only 22.

-California population and began a breeding in captivity program.
+In order to preserve the specie, naturalists and environmentalists captured the California population and began a breeding in captivity program.
 Increases in the population allowed officials to release breeding couples back into the wild, primarily in California and Arizona.

 These are birds visitors see at the Grand Canyon.